 Tracing is an optional debugging feature you can turn on to closely follow connector behavior.
 Trace messages, by default, are written to STDOUT.
 See the connector configuration properties for more on configuring trace messages.
-For more information on tracing, including how to enable and set it, see the Connector Development Guide for Java.

 Connector trace levels are as follows: